hypercerts-org/HIPs/HIPs/HIP-0.md

 ## HIP Format

 Your first PR should be a first draft of the final HIP.
 It must meet the formatting criteria (largely, correct metadata in the header).
 An editor will manually assign it a number before merging it.
-Make sure you include a discussions-to header with the URL to the [ Discord forum ]( LINK TO DISCORD FORUM )
+Make sure you include a discussions-to header with the URL to the [discussion forum](https://github.com/hypercerts-org/HIPs/discussions)

 If your HIP requires images, the image files should be included in a subdirectory of the assets folder for that HIP as follows: assets/hip-N (where N is to be replaced with the HIP number).
 When linking to an image in the HIP, use relative links such as ../assets/hip-1/image.png.